Abhishekphapale/CI-CD-Pipeline-Implementation/README.md

 password: 111

-# steup for java and maven
+# setup for java and maven
 Verify Version
 #java -version